wakinget/dluxshera-sandbox/README.md

 pip install -r requirements.txt
 ```

-After installation, your environment includes:
+After installation, your environment should include:

 - JAX + jaxlib
-- Your Fresnel-enabled dLux fork (via PEP 508 URL)
+- The Fresnel-enabled dLux (via Dylan's own [fork of dLux](https://github.com/wakinget/dLux))
 - numpy, scipy, matplotlib, astropy
 - numpyro, optax, equinox, chex, jaxtyping, zodiax
 - JupyterLab

-> **Note:** Once the Fresnel PR merges into upstream dLux, this step will be updated to rely on a released version.
+> **Note:** Once the Fresnel utilities officially merge into upstream dLux, this step will be updated to rely on the released version.

 ---